Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/File Systems in the Cloud(Storage).md

 - Performance modes and throughput options
 - Security and backup basics for EFS Really useful

-now I know exactly how to handle shared files in the cloud!
+Now I know exactly how to handle shared files in the cloud!